yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 }
 {code}

-(+) All other {{GigaSpace}} query operations (readIfExists, readMultiple, take, takeIfExists, takeMultiple, count, clear) are supported for documents entries as well.
+(+) All other `GigaSpace` query operations (readIfExists, readMultiple, take, takeIfExists, takeMultiple, count, clear) are supported for documents entries as well.
 (+) All other Id based operations (readIfExists, takeById, takeIfExistsById, takeByIds) are supported for documents as well.
 (+) All overloads of those operations with timeout, transactions, modifiers etc. are supported for documents.
 The semantics is similar to POJOs.

 # Nested Properties

-The {{Document}} properties values can be either scalars (integers, strings, enumuerations, etc), collections (arrays, lists), or nested properties (Map or an extension of map, such as {{DocumentProperties}}).
+The `Document` properties values can be either scalars (integers, strings, enumuerations, etc), collections (arrays, lists), or nested properties (Map or an extension of map, such as `DocumentProperties`).
 Values must adhere to the same restrictions as in the POJO model (e.g. be serializable).
 Nested properties can be queried by using the dot ('.') notation to describe paths, as shown above.

-(+) It's highly recommended to use {{DocumentProperties}} for nested documents since it contains performance and memory footprint optimizations which are tailored for GigaSpaces usage.
+(+) It's highly recommended to use `DocumentProperties` for nested documents since it contains performance and memory footprint optimizations which are tailored for GigaSpaces usage.
 (!)
-While it's possible to use  {{SpaceDocument}} as a property, it is probably a mistake, since it contains extra information which is not relevant for nested properties (type name, version, etc.).
+While it's possible to use  `SpaceDocument` as a property, it is probably a mistake, since it contains extra information which is not relevant for nested properties (type name, version, etc.).
 (!)
 Changing nested properties in an embedded space is not safe.

 # Indexing